fehmi/simply.js/docs/reactivity.md

 ## Reactivity of Variables

-All variables you define on the data section of your component automaticaly will be reactive.
-Anytime you change the variable, your template will be rerendered if necessarry.
+All variables defined in the `data` section of your component will automatically be reactive.
+Anytime you change a variable, your template will be re-rendered if necessary.

-!> When a data or prop changed in a parent component, all children react to that.
-But children not react to the changes in granparents.
-If you need to do that use [state management](docs/state) instead.
+!> When data or a property changes in a parent component, all children react to that change.
+However, children do not react to changes in their grandparents.
+If you need this functionality, use [state management](docs/state) instead.

 ## Element exception

-You can disable reactivity for specific elements in your template like below.
-The div that has "passive" parameter remain passive after first render.
-It and its children will not affected from data changes.
+You can disable reactivity for specific elements in your template, as shown below.
+The `div` element with the "passive" parameter will remain passive after the first render.
+It and its children will not be affected by data changes.

-<repl-component id="k3lkxbulmflvlm9" donwload="true"></repl-component>
+<repl-component id="k3lkxbulmflvlm9" download="true"></repl-component>

 ## Make changes without triggering react/render

-?> This aproach can be unnecessary because new template and reactivity engine is fast enough to handle cases like that.
-Need more test though.
-This section can be deleted after some battle tests.
+?> This approach might be unnecessary as the new template and reactivity engine are fast enough to handle such cases.
+Further testing is required.
+This section may be removed after more comprehensive battle tests.

 It can be helpful for performance reasons.
-In that scenario, do your changes withot triggering reaction and then render manually when you finish.
+In such scenarios, make your changes without triggering a reaction, and then render manually when finished.

 <repl-component id="t509ixnfmmbk0n5" donwload="true"></repl-component>

-You can also use built-in method to set data without triggering render.
-Then you can render manually for increasing performance.
+You can also use a built-in method to set data without triggering a render.
+You can then manually render for increased performance.

 ```js
 simply.setWithoutRender(data, {